ojaksch/MiSTer_tty2rpi/1-Setup-Raspberry_Pi.md

 From my personal experience a good minimum is the RPi2, better would be a RPi3.
 A good choice regarding price/power a RPi 3A+

-[Download and start the Raspberry Pi Imager,](https://www.raspberrypi.com/software/) insert a SD card, choose your Raspberry Pi Model, the OS version (Legacy 32-bit recommended) and the SD card you want to write to.
+[Download and start the Raspberry Pi Imager,](https://www.raspberrypi.com/software/) insert a SD card, choose your Raspberry Pi Model, the OS version (standard 32-bit w/o desktop recommended) and the SD card you want to write to.
 Click on the button **Next**.
 Click on the first button to edit settings as shown below, but be sure to set **your own** WiFi credentials & country and time zone 😉
 General Settings           |  Services Settings :-------------------------:|:-------------------------: